-Most people feel selling back leave is a black or white issue, but it’s not.
+Most people feel selling back their hard-earned leave is a black or white issue, but it’s not.
 It is a very important and emotional financial issue to consider.
 Separating or retiring can be a stressful time, so it is well worth your time to plan ahead!
 I hope this information helps make a few people’s decisions easier.

-The argument for taking terminal leave: Most of the people that argue in favor of taking terminal leave stress that you get the full benefits while you are on terminal leave (BAH, BAS, incentive pay, health care, etc.).
+Most of the people that argue in favor of taking terminal leave stress that you get the full benefits while you are on terminal leave (BAH, BAS, incentive pay, health care, etc.).
 Their main argument is that you are shorting yourself by not getting the full monetary benefits when you sell leave.

 My brother, who is a Marine, told me their old Top would allow Marines who were separating after completing their first enlistment to take only 5 days of terminal leave no matter what.
 I guess a lot depends on the unit.